veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-pie-chart.md

 ## Usage
 A pie chart is widely used in the business world and mass media.
 Consider a health center scenario where a particular hospital wants to plot a chart for the record of its patient admitted to different wards.
 The chart should indicate the overall hospital and divided into different section which represents the wards of the hospital.
 This can be achieved using a pie chart where a complete pie presents the hospital and divided slice of pie represent the wards of the hospital.
-Some of the other popular use cases of line chart are:
+Some of the other popular use cases of a pie chart are:
 -   Pharmaceutical Industries (indicating the different section of drugs)
 -   Industries (for providing information on different product and services )
 -   Government offices (like revenue department)